Fard-Faru/Fard-Faru/README.md

 👀 I'm currently looking for Summer 2023 Internhips

-🧠 I'm currently learning to develop a stand alone game

 👯‍♀️ I'm looking to collaborate on open source projects

 ⚡️ Fun fact: I love to play baseball and cricket